![]() |

 4) Every CR shall be calibrated in a radon chamber, approved by the Agency, before being placed into service, and after any repairs or modifications that could affect the calibration.
 Subsequent recalibrations and background checks shall be performed at least once every 12 months.
 Each scintillation cell requires an individual calibration factor.

 6) Licensees providing measurement services with CR devices shall perform duplicate measurements.
-The performance and analysis of duplicates shall be completed in accordance with subsection (a)(2)(D) of this Section.
+The performance and analysis of duplicates shall be completed in accordance with subsection (a)(2)(D).

-7) Pumps and flow meters shall be checked before and after each measurement in accordance with the manufacturer's instructions.
+7) Pumps and flow meters shall be checked before and after each measurement in accordance with the manufacturer's instruction.

 8) Licensees providing measurement services with CR devices shall perform cross-checks.
-The performance and analysis of cross-checks shall be completed in accordance with subsection (a)(2)(F) of this Section.
+The performance and analysis of cross-checks shall be completed in accordance with subsection (a)(2)(F).

 c) Protocol for using alpha track (AT) detectors to measure indoor radon concentrations

-1) Refer to Section 422.130 of this Part for a list of general conditions that shall be met and standard information that shall be documented.
+1) Refer to Section 422.130 for a list of general conditions that shall be met and standard information that shall be documented.

 2) The laboratory background level for each batch of ATs shall be established by each laboratory licensed by the Agency.
 Laboratories shall measure the background of a statistically significant number of unexposed ATs that have been processed according to the licensee's Quality Assurance Program implementing/operating procedures.